-October 21-November 22: Use this time to work on your papers.
+October 5 - October 20: Use your "extra" weekend to work on your papers.
 Outline/draft early, work with classmates and the writing center.
-Submit papers via Blackboard by midnight November 22.
+Submit papers via Blackboard by midnight October 20.
+Note that you also need to do the reading for class on October 25!